Women in the Bible: Tamar, sister of Absalom

 Tamar then went to live with Absalom, her full-brother, in desolation.
 It’s a sad and confusing situation.

 (Absalom later killed Amnon because of what he did to Tamar.
-Absalom also named one of his daughters Tamar, perhaps in honor of his sister.)
+Absalom also named one of his daughters Tamar, perhaps in honor of his sister.
+Also, read about another woman named Tamar.)

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.